16 July 2021

 European Cultures and Identitiesonline course

 Have you ever wondered what makes Europeans ‘European’?
-During this course you will uncover the answers while staying in the beautiful medieval city of Utrecht.
+During this online course you will uncover this answers.
 You will uncover Europe’s cultural pluralism and examine its varied identities that still exist today; even though the majority of European countries is progressively collaborating on an economic and political level.
 Each of Europe’s countries and peoples still carry their own distinctive cultures, languages, political views, religions, and traditions.
 Overall, this course offers an introduction to Europe, a continent of great diversity.

 Lectures will focus on the history, social and economic structures, culture, and current political and social debates within the wider European community.
-In light of these last topics we will organize a field trip to the Royal Museum of Fine Arts and the European Parliament in Brussels.
 All in all, a thought-provoking and inspiring course with an intensive two-week programme with lectures and seminar groups.
 Together with other students you are expected to work on group presentations and assignments.

 The programme is especially designed for students coming from countries outside Europe.
 The course has a focus on the humanities and social sciences.
 It offers a broad framework forming an excellent preparation for other Summer School culture courses as well.

 The aim of this course is to introduce the participants to the social and cultural aspects of the nations within the European Community.
 The course will study both the development towards a united Europe and the enduring diversity of national cultures and identities within Europe.